 You never know where your next loan closing will come from.
 It’s surprising how often a conversation can turn toward buying a home.
-It could be at a friend’s barbeque, while dropping your kids off at daycare, at a chamber of commerce meeting, at a sporting event, or during a book club gathering.
+It could be at a family member’s barbeque, at a chamber of commerce meeting, at a sporting event, or during a book club gathering.

-If you’ve ever had the experience of telling someone you’re a mortgage loan originator or a loan officer and then getting a blank stare or polite smile in return, you likely know exactly what we’re talking about.
+If you’ve ever had the experience of telling someone you’re a mortgage loan originator or mortgage broker and then getting a blank stare or polite smile in return, you know exactly what we’re talking about.
 The conversation usually ends there, and the opportunity is lost.

 What Is an Elevator Pitch?